datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/jsonSpec.md

   ]
 ```

-To account for depndent PVs with no constraint properties, the key `obs_props` can be used to a add measuredProperty value constraint.
+To account for dependent PVs with no constraint properties, the key `obs_props` can be used to a add measuredProperty value constraint.
 In the example, if the `populationType` is `Person` and the `measuredProperty` is `earnings`, the additional property-values for `age` and `incomeStatus` are added.

 ```json